Static Assets

 - Create a function

-that returns a geometry group and takesbeamLength
+generateGeometryGroupthat returns a geometry group and takesbeamLength:

-:export function generateGeometryGroup(beamLength: number) {
+export function generateGeometryGroup(beamLength: number) {}

-} - Inside it, create the geometry group:
+- Inside it, create the geometry group:

 const geometryGroup = new SKYCAD.GeometryGroup()